Mohorovičić discontinuity and Lithosphere-Asthenosphere Boundary

 Conclusion

-The quantitative imaging of structures down to 20-30 km depth on a few hundred meter scale would be revolutionary, develop synergy between academic and industrial research, and open up new horizons for deep seismic imaging for upper mantle studies.
+The quantitative imaging of structures down to 20-30 km depth on a few hundred metre scale would be revolutionary.
+It would develop synergy between academic and industrial research and open up new horizons for deep seismic imaging for upper mantle studies.

 Financiële details & Tijdlijn